Folium Systems

 PhaseProcedureVisible outputDecision gate

-CollectGather buyer questions from Folium public pages, gap audits, search prompts, customer-review language, and capability-map needs.Candidate question list.The question helps a real buyer, reviewer, or AI answer system.
+CollectGather buyer questions from Folium public pages, gap audits, search prompts, customer-review language, and capability-map needs.Candidate question list.The question helps a real buyer, reviewer, or technical reader.

 ClassifyAssign each question to a public category route and attach safe keywords for retrieval.Category route and keyword record.The category does not hide Folium's broader capability.